-C. REASONABLE AND PRUDENT PERSON STANDARD
+B. REASONABLE AND PRUDENT PERSON STANDARD

 The reasonable and prudent person standard is applied to the actions of you and other parties involved in an incident.
-In other words, the question is: What would a reasonable and prudent (very careful) person do under the same or similar circumstances?
-Actions that seem to deviate from that standard can be considered factors that may be equated to a negligent act or a failure to act in a certain way in a given circumstance.
-The insurance company will most likely raise as many defenses as they can think of to try to show the at-fault party was not liable or responsible.
-As a result, if the defense is successful, a jury could find that you bear some degree of fault in this matter.
+In other words, the question is: What would a reasonable and prudent (careful) person do under the same or similar circumstances?
+Actions that seem to deviate from that standard can be considered factors that may be equated to a negligent act, or a failure to act the way a reasonable person would in given circumstances.
+With your help, we will present evidence that the opposing party did not act as a reasonable and prudent person.
+On the other hand, the opposing party and his or her insurance company will most likely raise as many defenses as they can think of to try to show that you did not act as a reasonable and prudent person to attempt to show the opposing party was not liable or responsible.
+If the defense is successful, a jury may find that you bear some degree of fault in this matter.
+As long as you act in a manner that would be defined as reasonable and prudent, you help create support for your case that may help put you in a position for resolving your claim

-D. COMPARATIVE NEGLIGENCE
+C. COMPARATIVE NEGLIGENCE

-With regard to establishing evidence of the negligence of the at-fault party/defendant, the state of Florida is considered to be a "Comparative Negligence" state.
-What that means is that a simple finding of negligence of a party is not the only determining factor in determining the potential percentage of fault.
-Despite the defendant's actions, if your actions were deemed partly responsible for the accident, you bear some responsibility for the causation of the accident and the resultant injuries and damages.
-Out of 100% of fault (negligence), that can exist, a judge (in a nonjury trial) or jury (in a jury trial) will be asked to assign the percentage of negligence that they deem appropriate to each of the parties involved and who are claimed, by the other, to bear some responsibility for the causation of the incident and the resultant injuries and damages.
+In regard to establishing evidence of the negligence of the at-fault party/defendant, the state of Florida is considered to be a "Comparative Negligence" state.
+What that means is that a simple finding of negligence on the part of one party does not necessarily mean that the negligent party will be required to shoulder all of the liability for payment of injuries and damages.
+Despite the determination that another party acted negligently, if your actions are also deemed to be negligent and partly responsible for the accident, you bear some responsibility for the causation of the accident and the resultant injuries and damages.
+Thus, out of 100% of fault (negligence) that can exist, a judge (in a nonjury trial) or jury (in a jury trial) will be asked to assign the percentage of negligence/fault that they deem appropriate to each of the parties involved, and bear some responsibility for the causation of the incident and the resultant injuries and damages.

-By way of an example, a judge or jury might assign all or some percentage of the fault in the causation of the incident to you attributable to the actions you exhibited.
-Similarly, a judge or jury may assess all or some percentage of negligence on the defendant's part.
-In other words, for example, if you were assigned 50% percent responsibility for the causation of the accident and the defendant driver was also found to be similarly negligent (50% responsible), your claims for compensation would be reduced by your respective percentage of negligence.
+By way of an example, a judge or jury might assign all or some percentage of the fault in the causation of the incident to you based on the actions you exhibited.
+Similarly, a judge or jury may assess all or some percentage of the fault to the defendant.
+In other words, for example, if you were assigned 50% percent responsibility for the causation of the accident and the defendant driver was also found to be similarly negligent (50%).

+responsible), your claims for compensation would be reduced by your respective percentage of negligence.
 In this example only 50% of your ultimate entitlement to compensation would be awarded to you.

-When you apply that rational to your damage claim, it could be argued that an insurance company's offer is not as unreasonable as it seems on the surface.
+Based on the circumstances surrounding an incident, the application of the above rational may make an insurance company's offer not as unreasonable as it seems on the surface but deserves serious consideration.

-E. MITIGATION OF DAMAGE
+D. MITIGATION OF DAMAGE